-Nazilla Khanlou, RN, PhD, is the Women's Health Research Chair in Mental Health in the Faculty of Health at York University and an Associate Professor in its School of Nursing.
+Nazilla Khanlou, RN, PhD is the Women's Health Research Chair in Mental Health in the Faculty of Health at York University and an Associate Professor in its School of Nursing.
 She is the Academic Lead of the Lillian Meighen Wright Maternal-Child Health Scholars Program.
 Professor Khanlou's clinical background is in psychiatric nursing.
 Her overall program of research is situated in the interdisciplinary field of community-based mental health promotion in general, and mental health promotion among youth and women in multicultural and immigrant-receiving settings in particular.
-She has received grants from peer-reviewed federal and provincial research funding agencies.
-Dr. Khanlou was the 2011-2013 Co-Director of the Ontario Multicultural Health Applied Research Network (OMHARN).
-She is founder of the International Network on Youth Integration (INYI), an international network for knowledge exchange and collaboration on youth and is Editor-in-Chief of the INYI Journal.
+She applies intersectionality-informed frameworks, using diverse research methods, in community-based research.
+She is the founder of the International Network on Youth Integration (INYI), an international network for knowledge exchange and collaboration on youth and is Editor-in-Chief of the INYI Journal.
 She has published articles, books and reports on immigrant youth and women, and mental health.
-She is involved in knowledge translation to the public through media.
+You can follow her on Twitter.

 2015 Khanlou N & Pilkington FB.
 (Editors).
 Women’s mental health: Resistance and resilience in community and society.
 Advances in Mental Health and Addiction (Series editor: Masood Zanganeh).
 New York: Springer. http://www.springer.com/gp/book/9783319173252